 Sections 1 & 2

 - Decide whether you want applicants to be able to edit the Item Descriptions/line items

 - Choose ‘On’ to allow your applicants to enter their own items and/or edit those that you have entered as the defaults.
 Applicants will be able to use up to 10 line items in the section 1 and up to 20 in section 2.

 - Choose ‘Off’ to prevent your applicants from entering their own or editing those that you have set up.
 Applicants will be limited to the line items that you have entered (up to 10 in section 1 and up to 20 in section 2).

 - If you are allowing the items to be edited by the applicants, applicants will be presented with every line in the section, regardless of whether you enter a sample description.
 You can leave them all blank, if you want applicants to enter their own items.

 - If you are not allowing the applicants to edit the items, only those lines with text in the Item Description fields will be presented.
 Applicants will not be able to use the additional lines.

 - Add Column Headers – Only columns with headers will be displayed.

-- Add Calculated Columns – Click the show/hide link to add or edit your calculated columns.
+- Add Calculated Columns – Click the show/hide link to add or edit your Calculated Columns.
 For admins and reviewers, calculated columns appear, in grey, alongside the applicant-provided data.
-Applicants can refer to the print preview or PDF version of their applications to see the calculations.

 - Column Title